-The twelve-month residency program in pediatric behavioral health is designed to prepare advanced doctoral students for the practice of clinical psychology in integrated healthcare settings with child and adolescent populations.
+The health service psychology internship program is a twelve-month program in pediatric behavioral health designed to prepare advanced doctoral students for the practice of clinical psychology in integrated healthcare settings with child and adolescent populations.
 Particular attention is paid to training the resident to work with a variety of child clinical and pediatric populations and utilizing multiple treatment and assessment modalities.

 The program is housed within the Center for Pediatric Behavioral Health within Cleveland Clinic Children's, although the physical location of training is spread out across multiple locations including Cleveland Clinic Children's main campus, Cleveland Clinic Children's Hospital for Rehabilitation, and several regional Cleveland Clinic Family Health Centers serving families in convenient outpatient facilities.